Itsnishant-306/AI-Powered-Telegram-Bot-for-Community-Management/README.md

 ### Prerequisites
 - Python 3.8+
 - Telegram account
-- Huggingface API key
+- Huggingface API key - I used the "/models/facebook/blenderbot-3B" from huggingface
-- Database setup (Firebase/MongoDB/PostgreSQL)
+- Database setup (Firebase/MongoDB/PostgreSQL) - I have used Firebase

 ### Environment Variables
 Create a `.env` file with the following: